chinmayc/android_controlled_robot/README.md

 [Firebird Android Controller](#)
 =================

-This is a set of applications which interacts with each other and can completely control Firebird-V (FB5) from a remote place.
+This is a set of android applications which interacts with each other and can completely control Firebird-V (FB5) from a remote place.
 Video streaming can be used using which navigating robot becomes easy.

-It's developed as a ERTS Lab Project at Indian Institute of Technology, Bombay (IIT Bombay) and maintained by [Saif Hasan](http://www.cse.iitb.ac.in/~saifhhasan), [Sagar Chordia](), [Hemant Gangolia](), [Chinmay Chauhan]().
+It's developed as a ERTS Lab Project at Indian Institute of Technology, Bombay.

-Installation, Running
+Current status: Project modules have been integrated into Aakash-2, low cost Android tablet project by MHRD, Govt. of India

+Installation
 ----------

 Download the zip file from here or clone the project.
 After this you can directly imports projects into eclipse IDE and compile and run it.

-You should have Android Emulator Installed
+You should have Android Emulator Installed.

-Authors
+Developers
 -------

-Saif Hasan
-09005003
+Saif Hasan, 09005003

-Sagar Chordia
+Chinmay Chauhan, 09005010
-09005013
+Sagar Chordia, 09005013

-Hemant Gangolia
-09005014
+Hemant Gangolia, 09005014

-Chinmay Chauhan
-09005010

 Copyright and license